 Huge sums of money have been spent and small businesses encouraged to transform the pit into something respectable, but so far, it’s all been to no avail: As soon as improvements are made and the graffiti scrubbed off the walls, then it’s back to square one again.

-Last year there was a concerted effort to bring the alternative lifestyle of Stokes Croft to the Bear Pit which at the time seemed to be another good idea, but lack of local support and council funding left small businesses to fend for themselves – which they couldn’t.
+Last year there was a concerted effort to bring the alternative lifestyle side of Stokes Croft down here, which at the time seemed to be another good idea, but lack of local support and council funding left small businesses to fend for themselves – which they couldn’t.
 They were seeing “the worst of the worst” as they put it.

 The owner of the Bearpit Social Café was one of the people who thought that they could make a difference and had a resilient attitude to the problems, but even she had to admit that it had all got out of control.
 She was calling ambulances four or five times a day, and as she put it “We were trying to help people to make sure they weren’t choking on themselves while they were being robbed by other people”.
 She was assaulted herself, and has now given up the business.